thecodingvivek/FC-TeamForge/Docs/Design.md

 ### Ideas
 - There may be a rank system where players who play often will be given higher rank (like OVR)
-- May be create FIFA card like graphics for players
+- May be create FIFA card like graphics for player